Our FAQ Page

 No. Every PlannersWeb member will have access to past Planning Commissioners Journal articles at no additional cost — this is included in what you’ll be paying for in joining the PlannersWeb.

-7. The nearly 500 articles in your archives is a lot of content.
+7. The over 600 articles in your archives is a lot of content.
 It might be overwhelming for a planning commissioner to locate things and get an overview of a topic.
 Is there any way you can address this?

-We’ve grouped material by topic in our “menu tree” structure on the PlannersWeb.
-This will give you quick and easy access — when you select a topic from the menu — to a one or two sentence summary of each article we’ve published on that topic.
+We’ve grouped material by categories in our “menu tree” structure on the PlannersWeb.
+Just use the horizontal blue menu bar visible at the top of every page.
+This will give you quick and easy access — after you select a category from the menu — to a one or two sentence summary of each article we’ve published on that topic.
 From there, you’ll also links to excerpts from each article, and the ability to immediately download and/or print out the full article.

-8. What if I just want to order a few articles from past issues of the Planning Commissioners Journal, but not become a PlannersWeb member?
+8. What if I just want to order a few articles from past issues of the Planning Commissioners Journal, but not have an annual PlannersWeb membership?

 9. What’s the best way to keep up-to-date on what you’ll be posting on the PlannersWeb?